progwi/first-class/README.md

-# First Class
+# Basic principles of PHP language
-This simple project shows many basic operations for PHP students
+This simple project shows many basic operations for PHP students.